dagengine/dagengine/docs/guide/quick-start.md

 # Quick Start

-Build your first AI workflow in 5 minutes.
+Get started with dag-ai in 5 minutes.
+Build a simple sentiment analysis workflow.

 ## Installation